-No. Relevant requiremen nt Responsibility OEMP reference PL6 Ground settlement will be managed to comply with the following criteria where possible: Transport for NSW Refer to the Operational Water Beneath structure/facility Maximum settlement Maximum angular distortion Limiting tensile strain (per cent) Management Plan contained in Annexure F. Buildings - Low or non-sensitive properties (ie less than or equal to two levels and carparks) 30 mm 1 in 350 0.1 Buildings - High or sensitive properties (ie greater than or equal to 3 levels and carparks) 20 mm 1 in 500 0.1 Roads and parking areas 40 mm 1 in 250 N/A Parks 50 mm 1 in 250 N/A As defined in Burland et al. 'Building response to tunnelling - Case Studies from construction of the Jubilee Line Extension', London, Thomas Telfor (2001) PL9 starting prior to comm stabilised following co will be compared to pr encement of tunnel mpletion of tunnel c edicted settlement. or the period in accordan construction through to u onstruction.
-The results o The implementation and onitored by the Independe ntil all settlement has of settlement monitoring adequacy of the Transport for NSW Refer to the Operational Water Management Plan contained in Annexure F.
+No. Relevant requiremen nt Responsibility OEMP reference PL6 Ground settlement will be managed to comply with the following criteria where possible: Transport for NSW Refer to the Operational Water Beneath structure/facility Maximum settlement Maximum angular distortion Limiting tensile strain (per cent) Annexure F. Buildings - Low or non-sensitive properties (ie less than or equal to two levels and carparks) 30 mm 1 in 350 0.1 Buildings - High or sensitive properties (ie greater than or equal to 3 levels and carparks) 20 mm 1 in 500 0.1 Roads and parking areas 40 mm 1 in 250 N/A Parks 50 mm 1 in 250 N/A As defined in Burland et al. 'Building response to tunnelling - Case Studies from construction of the Jubilee Line Extension', London, Thomas Telfor (2001) PL9 Settlement monitoring starting prior to comm stabilised following co will be compared to pr Settlement Monitoring Assessment Panel will be carried out a encement of tunnel mpletion of tunnel o redicted settlement.
+Program will be mo for the period in accordan construction through to u construction.
+The results of The implementation and ponitored by the Independe ice with the program intil all settlement has of settlement monitoring adequacy of the ent Property Impact Transport for NSW Refer to the Operational Water Management Plan contained in Annexure F.

 No. Relevant requirement Responsibility OEMP reference OSE8 A Social Infrastructure Plan will be prepared that details: Measures that will be delivered as part of the project to improve community connectivity in areas affected by the project, including pedestrian and cyclist access Community and social facilities, for example open space, that will be delivered or enhanced as part of the project Community initiatives and programs that will receive support as part of the project, including the manner in which support will be provided.
 The Social Infrastructure Plan will be prepared by a suitably qualified and experienced person in consultation with the community and relevant councils and implemented as part of the project.
-TfNSW A Social Infrastructure Plan has been prepared based on consultation with the community and Inner West Council with many of the measures implemented during construction such as; Improved connectivity with shared user bridges across arterial roads, Extensive new and enhanced shared user paths, New parklands providing passive and active recreation spaces New playgrounds, Local procurement and local business support, Charity support.
+TfNSW A Social Infrastructure Plan has been prepared based on consultation with the community and Inner West Council with many of the measures implemented during construction such as; Improved connectivity with shared user bridges across arterial roads, Extensive new and enhanced shared user paths, New parklands providing passive and active recreation spaces New playgrounds, New bicycle loops for bicycle parking, Local procurement and local business support, Charity support.
 During operations initiatives including; Additional enhanced cycle paths to improve community connectivity, New sporting fields and courts, New community sports amenities, will continue to be implemented.
 OSW12 Stormwater from the project during operation will be treated prior to discharge.
 Where space is available, bioretention systems or constructed wetlands will be installed.
 Where space is not available, other smaller devices, such as proprietary stormwater treatment devices, will be installed.
 The final design of treatments will be supported by MUSIC modelling and water sensitive urban design principles.
 O&M Contractor Refer to Annexure F - Operational Water Management Plan.